Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 ***

 # Value Properties
-Here's some properties I know, you can use this to set or get the object property.
+Heres some properties I know, you can use this to set or get the object property.

 Also here's the example when using it: `setProperty('object.x', value)`.